CCL-LGS: Contrastive Codebook Learning for 3D Language Gaussian Splatting: Conclusion

 \section{Conclusion}

-In this paper, we introduced CCL-LGS, a novel method for constructing 3D language fields that enables accurate and efficient open-vocabulary queries in 3D spaces.
-Our work tackles a previously overlooked challenge: applying CLIP directly to imperfect masks produces inconsistent semantic features, and using these features to supervise 3D generation can lead to artifacts.
-To address this issue, we proposed a dedicated CCL module that constructs compact and distinct features, thereby providing more reliable supervision.
-Extensive experiments demonstrate that our approach achieves state-of-the-art performance.
-Our method is limited by the capabilities of SAM and CLIP, with performance affected by imperfect instance masks, and future work will focus on improving mask refinement for greater robustness.
+In this paper, we present CCL-LGS, a novel method to build 3D language fields enabling accurate, efficient open-vocabulary queries.
+We address an overlooked challenge: directly applying CLIP to imperfect masks yields inconsistent semantic features, introducing artifacts in 3D reconstruction.
+To solve this, we propose a dedicated CCL module that creates compact, distinct features for more reliable supervision.
+Extensive experiments show state-of-the-art performance.
+Limitations remain due to inherent capabilities of SAM and SAM2, as imperfect masks still affect results.
+Future work will refine masks for greater robustness.

 {

 }

 \maketitlesupplementary